Information for Trusted Advisors

 Clients need good advice and assistance from a variety of professionals.
 Our office can provide much of what the client needs, but not all of it.
-Thus, in order to provide the highest level of service to our clients, we need to get all of the client’s trusted advisors on the same team.
+Thus, in order to provide the highest level of service to our clients, we ideally like to work as a team with all of the client’s trusted advisors.

 We do that most effectively for our clients on our Legacy Program.
-As a preferred alternative to what we call the “traditional” or transactional model of estate planning – where an estate plan is created and slowly degrades from inattention by the client and attorney over time – Kaiser Law Group’s Legacy Program allows us to be proactive with the client and their advisors to best adapt to changes in assets, laws, family situation, etc. and communicate those changes in a bottom line/big picture fashion to trustees and beneficiaries.
+As a preferred alternative to what we call the “traditional” or transactional model of estate planning – where an estate plan is created and slowly degrades from inattention by the client and attorney over time – Kaiser Law Group’s Legacy Program allows us to be proactive with the client and their trusted advisors to best adapt to changes in assets, laws, family situation, etc. and communicate those changes to our clients, and as necessary, to their successor trustees and beneficiaries.

 The Accountant.
 We need to work with accountants who can provide valuable input regarding asset valuations and tax projections necessary to develop planning options.
 Further, since we do not prepare income tax returns, the client’s accountant needs to be on our “team” in order to prepare fiduciary income tax returns for trusts and estates.
 We often work with accountants to assist clients in preparing trust accountings for reports to beneficiaries or courts.

 The Financial Advisor.
-Whenever possible, we welcome the coordination of the client’s financial advisor in the Estate Planning process to help ensure that the client’s estate plan be coordinated with his or her financial plan.
-We look for opportunities to bring the financial advisor into the planning process.
+Whenever possible, we welcome the coordination of the client’s financial advisor in the Estate Planning process to help ensure that the client’s estate plan be aligned with his or her financial plan.
 Revocable Living Trusts are frequently the centerpiece of our clients’ estate plan.
-In order to achieve the full benefit of such planning, it is important that the clients’ assets be properly titled in the name of the Trust – an aspect of estate planning in which our office distinguishes itself through our Legacy Program by taking the lead for our clients in working with their financial advisor to properly align their assets with their estate plan.
+In order to achieve the full benefit of such planning, it is important that the clients’ assets be properly titled in the name of the Trust and beneficiaries are appropriately designated– an aspect of estate planning in which our office distinguishes itself through our Legacy Program by taking the lead for our clients in working with their financial advisor to properly align their assets with their estate plan.

 The Insurance Professional.
 For many clients, insurance – whether it be life, disability or long-term care – is essential in order to achieve their estate planning objectives.
 Insurance is often the “fuel” for the planning vehicle – providing liquidity in order to pay taxes or estate expenses, as well as to potentially fund the purchase or continuing operations of a family business.
 We don’t provide insurance products, but we recognize their importance, and when insurance is necessary to achieve the planning objectives, we need to team up with knowledgeable and trustworthy insurance professionals.

-- The Client benefits from having the combined expertise of his most trusted advisor, and the plan is coordinated to achieve all of his financial and estate planning objectives
+- The Client benefits from having the combined expertise of his most trusted advisor, and the plan is coordinated to achieve all of the client’s financial and estate planning objectives

-- The Advisor benefits by cementing his relationship with his appreciative client, and, potentially, from opportunities to provide additional products and services to the client in connection with the estate planning process
+- The Advisor benefits by cementing his relationship with his appreciative client, and, potentially, form opportunities to provide additional products and services to the client in connection with the estate planning process

 Step 1.
 The advisor meets with the client to discuss estate planning and recommends Kaiser Law Group for estate planning.